aaronregis/TwitterSentiment/README.md

 1. Using cqlsh, run the **schema.cql** file to create the TwitterSentiment Data Model as well as the Data Model to store data for the Banana Dashboard.

-2. Upload or clone banana directory to a node in the cluster and unzip,
+2. Upload or clone banana directory to a node in the cluster and unzip if required,

 > tar -xvf banana.demo.tar.gz